tanawadeatharva/BharatVECTO/Documentation/User Manual/5-input-and-output-files/CSV.md

 | **Thousand-Separator:** | Vecto CSV does not allow a thousand-separator.                                                                                                                                                                                                                                                                                                                                                     |
 | **Comments:**           | **#** (Number sign.
 Declares text coming afterwards in the current line as comment.)                                                                                                                                                                                                                                                                                                               |
 | **Whitespace:**         | Whitespaces between columns will be stripped away.
 Therefore it is possible to align the columns for better readability, if desired.                                                                                                                                                                                                                                                               |

 **Note:** All column headers are case insensitive.

-**Note:** Unit information in the column header (enclosed in "[" and "]") are just as information for the user.
+**Note:** Unit information in the column header (enclosed in "[" and "]") are only information for the user.
 Vecto does **not** read the unit string nor convert between units.
 The values are expected to be in the units as specified in the user manual.

 Following files use the csv: